Privacy

 Rights of data subjects

-As a data subject, you are entitled to various rights under the GDPR, which arise in particular from Articles 15 to 21 GDPR:
+As a data subject, you have various rights under the GDPR, which arise in particular from Articles 15 to 21 GDPR:

-Right to revoke consent: You have the right to revoke your consent at any time.
+Right of withdrawal for consents: You have the right to withdraw any consent you have given at any time.

-Right to information: You have the right to request confirmation as to whether the data in question is being processed and to request information about this data as well as further information and a copy of the data in accordance with legal requirements.
+Right to information: You have the right to request confirmation as to whether data concerning you is being processed, and to access this data as well as further information and a copy of the data in accordance with legal requirements.

-Right to rectification: In accordance with legal requirements, you have the right to request that the data concerning you be completed or that incorrect data concerning you be corrected.
+Right to rectification: In accordance with legal requirements, you have the right to request the completion of your personal data or the correction of inaccurate personal data concerning you.

-Right to data portability: You have the right to receive data concerning you that you have provided to us in a structured, common and machine-readable format in accordance with legal requirements or to request that it be transmitted to another person responsible.
+Right to data portability: You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format, or to request its transmission to another controller, in accordance with the legal requirements.

-Complaint to a supervisory authority: Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, your place of work or the place of the alleged infringement, if you believe that the processing of your data concerns you personal data violates the requirements of the GDPR.
+Right to lodge a complaint with a supervisory authority: Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, your place of work or the place of the alleged infringement, if you consider that the processing of personal data relating to you infringes the GDPR.

 Definitions of terms

-This section provides an overview of the terms used in this data protection declaration.
-Many of the terms are taken from the law and are defined primarily in Article 4 GDPR.
+This section provides an overview of the terms used in this privacy policy.
+Many of the terms are taken from the law and are defined primarily in Article 4 of the GDPR.
 The legal definitions are binding.
-The following explanations, on the other hand, are intended primarily to provide understanding.
-The terms are sorted alphabetically.
+The following explanations, however, are intended primarily to aid understanding.
+The terms are listed alphabetically.

-Personal data: “Personal data” means any information relating to an identified or identifiable natural person (hereinafter “data subject”); A natural person is considered identifiable if he or she can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie) or one or more special features, which are an expression of the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+Personal data: “Personal data” means any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. a cookie) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Profiles with user-related information: The processing of “profiles with user-related information”, or “profiles” for short, includes any type of automated processing of personal data, which consists in the use of these personal data to identify certain personal aspects relating to a natural person (depending on the type of profile creation, different information regarding demographics, behavior and interests, such as interaction with websites and their content, etc.) can be analyzed, evaluated or predicted (e.g. interests in certain content or products, click behavior on a website or whereabouts).
-Cookies and web beacons are often used for profiling purposes.
+Profiles with user-related information: The processing of “profiles with user-related information,” or simply “profiles,” encompasses any type of automated processing of personal data that involves using this personal data to analyze, evaluate, or predict certain personal aspects relating to a natural person (depending on the type of profiling, this can include various information concerning demographics, behavior, and interests, such as interaction with websites and their content, etc.).
+Examples of such profiling include interests in specific content or products, click behavior on a website, or location.
+Cookies and web beacons are frequently used for profiling purposes.

-Reach measurement: Reach measurement (also known as web analytics) is used to evaluate the flow of visitors to an online offering and can include the behavior or interests of visitors in certain information, such as the content of websites.
-With the help of reach analysis, website owners can, for example, identify at what time visitors visit their website and what content they are interested in.
-This allows you, for example, to better adapt the content of the website to the needs of your visitors.
-For the purposes of reach analysis, pseudonymous cookies and web beacons are often used to recognize returning visitors and thus obtain more precise analyzes of the use of an online offering.
+Audience measurement: Audience measurement (also known as web analytics) is used to analyze visitor traffic to an online service and can include visitors' behavior or interests in specific information, such as website content.
+With the help of audience analysis, website owners can, for example, determine when visitors access their website and which content they are interested in.
+This allows them to better tailor the website content to their visitors' needs.
+Pseudonymous cookies and web beacons are frequently used for audience analysis to recognize returning visitors and thus obtain more accurate analyses of online service usage.

-Controller: The “controller” is the natural or legal person, authority, institution or other body that alone or jointly with others decides on the purposes and means of processing personal data.
+Controller: The term “controller” refers to the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.

-Processing: “Processing” means any operation or series of operations carried out on personal data, whether or not by automated means.
-The term is wide-ranging and includes practically every handling of data, be it collecting, evaluating, storing, transmitting or deleting.
+Processing: “Processing” means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means.
+The term is broad and encompasses virtually any handling of data, be it collection, analysis, storage, transmission or erasure.